alber70g/marvel-graphql-js/README.md

 ## Starting the server

+> Notice: the server will crash because you have to do assignment
+> 2 first

 ```
 npm start
 ```

-The server will run on port 8080.
-The server will restart automatically when you change code.

 # Workshop